nicslabdev/MOTAM-Gateway/README.md

 - Bicycle in motion.
 - Bicycle accident.

+> In order to facilitate development work, Interactive Scanner mode will notify with "presence: false" JSON after 3 seconds.

 ## Bluetooth 5 Beacon Scanner
 The firmware of nRF52840 dongle Beacon Scanner can be found on its GitHub repository.